Research

 Some relevant papers:

-• Baek et al. (2023): This paper describes the connection between atmospheric river variability and annular modes
+• Baek et al. (2023): This paper describes the dominant driver of natural global atmospheric river variability

 • Battalio & Lora (2021): This paper documents the presence of annular modes of variability on Mars and Titan